Lakneswaran/typescript-solid/README.md

 ## LSP

-- Subtypes ust be substitutable for their base type.
+- Subtypes must be substitutable for their base type.

 ### What is Polymorphism :question: